 As a progressive educational institution, Martin makes much of its teaching material available via the internet through a program called Moodle.
 You will receive your student password for Moodle during the orientation week.

 Study at Martin involves many different classes running at the same time.
 You will receive a personalised timetable at the beginning of their course that you get at the orientation sessions - so it's essential that you attend!
-Usually we will provide you with a timetable which shows you the classes you will be taking for the following 5 weeks.

 You will need to be prepared to attend classes Monday-Friday.
 The actual times you will be required to attend class will be given to you in your timetable when you start.